-- Assets: the reference data needed by a device for configuration.
-This data can be hosted by the management server or on a content delivery network (CDN).
+- Assets: the reference data a device needs for configuration.
+This data can be hosted by the management server or on a Content Delivery Network (CDN).

 - Activations: the set(s) of configuration data that the device will automatically apply.
 Activations can refer to multiple configurations, resulting in a many-to-many relationship with devices.
 In a nutshell, activations will allow an MDM the possibility of sending all declarations for any device state to all managed devices, with the individual device determining what to apply.
 When device state changes, the device can take action autonomously without waiting for intervention from the management server.